hurbcom/challenge-bravo/README.md

 [![Build Status](https://semaphoreci.com/api/v1/mariojrrc/challenge-bravo/branches/master/badge.svg)](https://semaphoreci.com/mariojrrc/geonames-api-mezzio)

 This project is an example of REST API written in PHP 7.4 to handle currency conversion.
 It is result of the [Hurb Challenge Bravo](https://github.com/hurbcom/challenge-bravo).
 The project makes use of [Swoole](https://www.swoole.co.uk/docs/) to handle at least 1000 requests per second.
-It also uses of [Crypto Compare API](https://min-api.cryptocompare.com/) to fetch data from.
+It also uses [Crypto Compare API](https://min-api.cryptocompare.com/) to fetch data from.

 It basically has two endpoints that allow us to perform some CRUD operations: